Devika-Radhakrishnan/Media_Pipe-Projects/README.md

 Special thanks to the OpenCV community for their contributions to computer vision research and development.
 ----------------------------------------------------------------------------------------------------------------------

-Certainly!
-Since I can't see the content of the body_pose.ipynb file, I'll provide a generic template for a GitHub project summary.
-Feel free to customize it based on the specific details of your project:

 Media_Pipe-Projects
 This repository contains Jupyter Notebook projects showcasing the implementation of various computer vision tasks using the MediaPipe library.
 Currently, the body_pose.ipynb notebook is available, demonstrating the application of MediaPipe for body pose estimation.